earthlab/abc-classroom/abcclassroom/example-data/readme.md

 ## sample_roster.csv

 A sample course roster (matching the format downloaded from [GitHub classroom](https://classroom.github.com/)).
 This file is not used by **abc-classroom** directly.
 It is only provided here for reference.

+## extra-files

+This directory gets copied to your `course_materials` directory.
+Then, any files placed in `course_materials/extra-files` will be copied into new assignment template directories.
+By default, this directory contains a `.gitignore` file and a `readme.md`.